openframeworks/ofSite/_documentation/types/ofColor_.markdown

 _inlined_description: _

 Assign a color using an existing color.

 R, G, B and A components are set to the the values of the assigned color.

-***warning:***
-	Depending on the PixelType and SrcType used, color precision may be lost when converting a higher precision to a lower precision representation.
+warning:Depending on the PixelType and SrcType used, color precision
+    may be lost when converting a higher precision to a lower precision representation.

-***return:***
+Parameters:
+color The color to assign.
-	A reference to itself.
+Returns: A reference to itself.